Health and Safety Requirements

-- Students will be strongly encouraged to isolate on campus to avoid spread of COVID-19.
+- Students will be offered to isolate on campus to avoid spread of COVID-19.
 Students will be educated about the risks of isolation and potential spread to family members if isolating at home versus on campus.

 - The student will be screened for symptoms and educated on symptoms that may require immediate emergency care.